natesales/pathvector/README.md

 The automatic BIRD configuration generator with bogon, IRR, RPKI, and max prefix filtering support.

 ### Installation
 bcg depends on [bird2](https://gitlab.nic.cz/labs/bird/), [GoRTR](https://github.com/cloudflare/gortr), and [bgpq4](https://github.com/bgp/bgpq4).
 Make sure the `bird` and `gortr` daemons are running and `bgpq4` is in path before running bcg. bcg is available for amd64 as a prebuilt deb package and binary for each release.
+Releases can be downloaded from Github or by adding `deb [trusted=yes] https://apt.fury.io/natesales/ /` to your `/etc/apt/source.list` file.
 You can also build from source by cloning the repo and running `go build`

 #### Configuration
 BCG can be configured in YAML, TOML, or JSON.
 All config file formats have the same configuration options but follow a different capitalization structure.
 YAML and JSON use all lowercase parameter names and TOML uses CapsCase with acronyms capitalized.
 For example, `router-id` in YAML and JSON is `Router-ID` in TOML.